usnistgov/800-63-4/.github/ISSUE_TEMPLATE/public-comment.md

 Public comments are not being accepted for NIST SP 800-63 at this time.

-Any issues submitted to this repository at this time by a member of the public will be automatically closed without further comment or discussion.
+Any new issues submitted to this repository at this time by a member of the public will be automatically closed without further comment or discussion.

 Thank you for your interest in supporting and improving NIST SP 800-63.